Nursing Home Recreates Communist East Germany For Dementia Patients

 With the director's help, she searches one of the shelves featuring the Intershop logo for items produced in the former East.

-Their presence soothes Noack and her face lights up each time she recognizes something.
+The sight soothes Noack, and her face lights up each time she recognizes something.
 Like a shopping bag made out of a polyester fabric called Dederon — a name based on DDR, the German initials for the German Democratic Republic.
 Or a laundry detergent called Spee.

 She and Wolfram share a giggle over the alupfennige — a nickname for the lightweight East German pennies made of aluminum that, like the rest of East German currency, were worth very little on the open market.